dbmi-bgm/granite/README.md

                             output file to write results as VCF, use .vcf as extension
+      --SpliceAI SPLICEAI   threshold to whitelist variants by SpliceAI value (>=) --CLINVAR             flag to whitelist all variants with a CLINVAR Id --CLINVARonly CLINVARONLY [CLINVARONLY ...]
+                            CLINVAR "CLINSIG" tags or keywords to be saved.
+Sets for whitelist only CLINVAR variants with specified tags or keywords
-      --SpliceAI SPLICEAI   threshold to whitelist variants by SpliceAI value (>=) --CLINVAR             flag to whitelist variants with a CLINVAR Id --VEP                 use VEP "Consequence" annotations to whitelist exonic and functional relevant variants (removed by default variants in intronic, intergenic, or regulatory regions)
+      --VEP                 use VEP "Consequence" annotations to whitelist exonic and relevant variants (removed by default variants in intronic, intergenic, or regulatory regions)
       --VEPrescue VEPRESCUE [VEPRESCUE ...]
                             additional terms to overrule removed flags to rescue and whitelist variants